alloy-d/lister/README.md

   Functionality:
     - write a taskpaper formatter @done(2020-06-12)
-    - write a command to list projects
+    - write a command to list projects @done(2020-07-04)
     - write a query function

+    Unixy CLI:
       - figure out how to ignore files
     - add a curses interface for browsing

   Bookkeeping: